 U.S. Assistance to Guinea

 The U.S. Agency for International Development (USAID) Mission in Guinea supports efforts towards participatory governance in a healthier Guinea.
 Development programs focus on increasing the utilization of quality health services and strengthening democratic governance and economic processes.
 USAID carries out development activities in support of the President’s Malaria Initiative and health responses designed to strengthen the health system and restore health services that have been adversely affected by the Ebola Virus Disease (EVD) since 2014.
 Democracy and governance programs focus on promoting local ownership and citizen participation into the decision-making process.
 In support of Guinea’s upcoming presidential and local elections, USAID will support efforts towards legitimate, participatory, transparent, and accountable election processes.
-Regional programming focuses on Guinea’s conservation of biodiversity and climate change activities in priority zones.

 The United States Peace Corps works throughout the country in the secondary education, agro-forestry, and public health sectors.
 Examples of recent initiatives include malaria prevention, youth development, and food security.